49er Fun: The Mother Lode

 1 adventures, 3 meals, 1 nights

 Our classic 49er Fun living history field trip campout.
-We meet each other at Gold Bug Park in Placerville California where you’ll meet our living history guides who will start to transport you back to 1854, just after the height of the California gold rush.
-While we are there we will explore some restored gold mines as we learn about mining, play some games, and get a feel for the lay of the land.
+We meet each other at Gold Bug Park in Placerville California where you’ll meet our living history guides.
+They will transport you back to 1854, just after the height of the California gold rush.
+While we are there, we will explore some restored gold mines and learn about mining, play some games, and get a feel for what life was like in 1854.

-Then it’s on to our claim on the side of the South Fork of the American River (just a few miles downstream of Coloma California), where you’ll set up your shelters for the night before setting in for a great dinner.
-After dinner an old time band will join us for a time of dancing and singing, followed by a time of worship and learning as one of your guides shares a devotional story with you about their experiences in the gold rush and how they have grown as a Christian and drawn closer to God.
+Finally, it’s on to our claim on the side of the South Fork of the American River (just a few miles downstream of Coloma California), where you’ll set up your shelters for the night before joining us for a great dinner.
+After dinner, an old time band will join us for a time of dancing and singing, followed by a time of worship and learning as one of the guides shares a devotional story with you about their experiences in the gold rush and how they have grown as a Christian and drawn closer to God.

-After a great breakfast we’ll get our hands dirty as we experience first had a little of what it was like to live in the California Gold Rush as we pan for gold right out of the American River, make rope and bead necklaces, learn how the Maidu Indians lived off the land, play some games, and take a short quiet time devotional hike.
+The next morning, after a great breakfast, we’ll get our hands dirty as we experience first had a little of what it was like to live in the California Gold Rush.
+We will pan for gold right out of the American River, make rope and bead necklaces.
+We will learn how the Maidu Indians lived off the land, play some games, and take a short quiet time devotional hike.
 We’ll have a little more fun, games, and learning after lunch, then we’ll gather together for some last thoughts before waving goodbye.